matwilso/matwilso.github.io/_posts/learned-sims.md

 The big question, then, is how are we going to build this?

-My brief response for now is: gradually.
+My brief answer for now is: gradually.
 I don't think we currently have the technology (compute and otherwise) to build and run a fully learned simulator in a way that is economically sustainable.
 In the meantime, it seems like a good strategy to pick the low-hanging fruit where we can learn components of the simulator and incorporate them in the loop for greater accuracy.
 [Jemin et al.'s work on the Anymal](https://arxiv.org/abs/1901.08652) is probably my favorite example in this space right now.